Introduction to Utilization Management

 14. What are the challenges of the utilization management process?

-15. Why is it important for the utilization management nurse to gather information from the interdisciplinary team about the patient’s treatment and progress?
+15. Why must the utilization management nurse gather information from the interdisciplinary team about the patient’s treatment and progress?

 16. How does the utilization management nurse manage resources to help control costs?